 Theoretical Problems in Reduction

 This still leaves theoretical gaps in understanding how reactions produce the mind (claims about mind-body identity are based on experimental observations).
-The theoretical problems in the reductionist argument arise at two levels.
-First, it is in drawing a parallel between the fluidity of water and mental experiences, because the mind describes the world (objects and other minds) while fluidity is a description of the water itself.
-Second, the notion that molecules are independent objects represents a classical distortion of atomic theory.
+The problem is in drawing a parallel between the fluidity of water and mental experiences, because the mind describes the world (objects and other minds) while fluidity is a description of the water itself.

 I will conclude by describing a solution to the mind-body interaction problem based on some ideas from the Vedic theory of matter, and discuss how the Vedic theory requires us to treat nature as information which is logically prior to material objects.